solana-labs/solana/book/src/proposals/validator-timestamp-oracle.md

 ### Vote Program

-The on-chain Vote program needs to be extended to process a VoteWithTimestamp instruction from validators.
-In addition to its current process_vote functionality (including loading the correct Vote account and verifying that the transaction signer is the expected validator), this process needs to compare the slot and timestamp to the currently stored values to verify that they are both monotonically increasing, and store the new slot and timestamp in the account.
+The on-chain Vote program needs to be extended to process a timestamp sent with a Vote instruction from validators.
+In addition to its current process_vote functionality (including loading the correct Vote account and verifying that the transaction signer is the expected validator), this process needs to compare the timestamp and corresponding slot to the currently stored values to verify that they are both monotonically increasing, and store the new slot and timestamp in the account.

 ## Calculating Stake-Weighted Mean Timestamp